LikeCarter/blacklithium/content/posts/2021-01-17-getting-srtp-tls-working-with-yeastar-s100-and-a-voip-ms-trunk.md

 This post is really a checklist:

 1. Make sure **Enable SRTP** is checked in the trunk settings.
 2. Make sure the port is set to **5061**, and the protocol is **TLS** in the trunk settings.
 3. Make sure **Use Encryption** is checked on the VOIP.ms portal, under advanced (for every account you wish to use it for).
 4. Finally, the crux was ensuring that **Enable TLS** is checked under General > SIP on the PBX.
 This shouldn't be necessary, but it seems to be a bug.
+5. And don't forget to restart the PBX!